 We recognize the importance of operating business efficiently and ensuring the soundness and transparency of management in order to continuously increase corporate value.
 We are working to improve our management system and implement various measures to enhance corporate governance.
 In addition, to execute corporate governance, we regularly hold the Board of Directors, the Board of Corporate Auditors, and the Executive Committee.

 In principle, our Board of Directors meets regularly once every 3 months, and extraordinary meetings are held as necessary to flexibly and promptly make important decisions, and to supervise the execution of duties by directors and the executive officers.
-In principle, the Executive Committee, which is composed of full-time Directors, Executive Vice Presidents and Senior Vice Presidents, deliberates on matters to be submitted to the Board of Directors in advance, thereby enhancing deliberations.
+In principle, the Executive Committee, which is composed of full-time Director, Executive Vice Presidents and Senior Vice Presidents, deliberates on matters to be submitted to the Board of Directors in advance, thereby enhancing deliberations.
 Each Director servers a term of one year.
 In order to clarify the management’s accountability, the Company asks its shareholders to appoint or reappoint the Directors at the General Meeting of Shareholders every year.

 The functions and roles of outside Directors are to supervise and check whether the execution of duties by other Directors are appropriate, and to participate in management decision-making with an external viewpoint by utilizing their knowledge, experience and insight, etc. cultivated from their own careers.
 A lead independent director is also appointed among outside directors.

 In addition, we are a company with a Board of Corporate Auditors (a Company with Kansayaku Board) under the Japanese Companies Act, and we have established a corporate governance system in which the execution of duties by Directors is audited by members of the Board of Corporate Auditors.
 The full-time Corporate Auditor, who have a wealth of knowledge mainly in business operations and accounting, effectively collect a wide range of information related to the execution of Directors’ duties while cooperating with the Internal Audit Office, which is the internal audit department.
 The Board of Corporate Auditors, including outside Corporate Auditors with high independency, objectively analyze this information from various perspectives.
 Through this process, the Company believes that its current corporate governance system is fully functioning and suitable for our corporate governance.